sikessem/capsule/README.md

 # Get/set PHP class properties dynamically

-Capsule allows to get/set a property thanks to the magic methods of PHP by defining the getter/setter of this property.
+Capsule allows you to get/set a property and add methods to an object and/or a class dynamically thanks to the magic methods of PHP by defining the getter/setter of the property and/or the method to add.

 ## 🔖 Contents